OmayaLise/Map-Generation/README.md

 # Perlin Noise

 ISART DIGITAL
-Creators : Omaya Lise et  Bryan Bachelet
+Omaya Lise and  Bryan Bachelet
 ## Introduction :

 The objective is to generate a map with Perlin noise on Unity.